-Ask about infrared inspections and see how they can help the home inspector during the inspection https://www.youtube.com/watch?v=V23zfmHEHNs
+Ask about infrared inspections and see how they can help for a more in-depth inspection.

-1. As your home inspector I ask that you should plan to attend the inspection.
-You will learn a lot about your prospective purchase by shadowing us as we perform the inspection.
-Because our inspections include external and internal visual reviews of the property, we require full sunlight to conduct the external part of the inspection.
-You may have to arrange for some time away from work, if you plan to attend.
+1. As your home inspector, I ask that you plan to attend the inspection.
+Visual reviews of the property require full sunlight to conduct the external part of the inspection.
+You may have to arrange for some time away from work if you plan to attend.
 Dress comfortably, knowing that we will be spending some time in the outdoors.

-2. Ensure that your agent and vendor are all aware of the timing of the inspection for the home inspector.
-Arrangements are often made by your agent.
+2. Ensure that your agent and vendor are all aware of the timing of the inspection.
+Often these arrangements are made by your agent.

-3. Although not critical, it is usually preferable that the vendors are not present during the home inspection.
-Vendors have a vested interest in selling their property and may have difficulty with a home inspector pointing out deficiencies that they may or may not be aware of at the time of inspection.
-In any case, rest assured that we are working for you and that you will get the straight facts about your purchase.
+3. It is preferable in our opinion, that the vendors not be present during the home inspection.
+Vendors have a vested interest in selling their property.
+For example, sellers may have difficulty with a home inspector pointing out deficiencies.
+As a buyer rest assured that we are working for you.
+Furthermore, you will get the straight facts about your purchase.

 4. Inspections vary in length, depending on the complexity of the property.
 An inspection can take anywhere from 2 to 4 hours to complete, sometimes longer.
 Please feel free to come to the inspection with any questions that you may have about the property.

 5. Bring a notepad to take notes and document measurements.
-You will be provided with a written annotated report by your home inspector at the end of the inspection (PDF copy within 24 hrs. by email).
+You will be provided with a written, annotated report by your home inspector at the end of the inspection.
+A PDF copy within 24 hrs. by email.
 Your personal observations may have a significant influence on your purchase decision.
-Please read the Report!

-6. Although your children are an integral part of your purchase decision, please leave them at home with a trusted person.
-This is probably one of the most important purchases that you will ever make and you don’t need any distractions while we are together assessing the property.
+6 We understand that your children are an integral part of your purchase decision, please leave them at home with a trusted person.

-7. Please work with your agent to have the vendor provide access to attic hatches, electrical panels, furnaces, water heaters etc. Home inspectors cannot move the vendor’s property, and this access is required for us to make a thorough examination of the house.
-Our inspection is limited to a visual inspection of those parts of the house that are readily visible.
+7. We ask that you work with your agent to have the vendor provide access to attic hatches, electrical panels, furnaces, water heaters, etc. Home inspectors cannot move any of the vendor’s property.
+Access is required for us to make a thorough examination of the house.
+Our visual inspection is limited to those parts of the house that are readily visible.
 Basements full of boxes may conceal a wall condition like a leak or a crack that would normally be documented if it was visible.

-8. We will conduct a random inspection of electrical outlets throughout the house, and where possible and accessible, we will provide an inspection of the electrical panel.
-We cannot conduct an exhaustive examination of the panel without turning off the main power.
-We cannot shut off the power as it may affect computers, health-care equipment, timers, alarms etc.
+8. The inspector will conduct a random inspection of accessible electrical outlets throughout the house.
+We will provide an inspection of the electrical panel.
+An exhaustive examination of the panel cannot be performed without turning off the main power.
+The power cannot be shut off, as it may affect computers, health-care equipment, timers, alarms, etc.

 9. If you wish to take photographs of the property, please clear this in advance with the vendor through your agent.
 Some vendors are concerned about their privacy and security and prefer that no photos be taken.

 14. Environmental concerns: The client acknowledges that it may be necessary for the client to retain specialists in such areas to identify and evaluate these types of risks.
-Most environmental concerns can be addressed by ancillary inspections.
+Ancillary inspections can address these concerns.

 Payment is due at the time of the inspection.
-We accept cheques, cash, PayPal, Visa, MC
+We accept cheques, cash or an e-transfer.

-We wish you luck on your home purchase.
+We wish you luck with your home purchase.